 Red Bull Hack For Wings

-An interactive experience for nerds.
+An interactive experience for nerds

-The objective was to build a hacking experience for programmers, nerds and students of Computer Science at Codemotion — the biggest Italian tech conference.
+Red Bull, the biggest energy drink company in the world, commissioned us a hacking experience for programmers, nerds and students of Computer Science at Codemotion — the biggest Italian tech conference.

 The client gave us some tools to build the game: